-Applicants with currently or previously funded CPRIT Tobacco Control and Lung Cancer Screening projects are required to expand current services into additional counties or to include additional types of prevention clinical services.
-In either case, the expansion must include the delivery of services to nonmetropolitan (rural) and/or medically underserved counties in the state.
-These may be identified via Web-based tools from the Texas Department of State Health Services and US Department of Health and Human Services respectively.
+Only proposals for NEW tobacco control and lung cancer screening projects are eligible under this mechanism.
+Eligible projects must include the delivery of services to nonmetropolitan (rural) and/or medically underserved counties in the state.
+These may be identified via web-based tools from the Texas Department of State Health Services and US Department of Health and Human Services, respectively.